BTurkowyd/northwind-data-vault-platform/README.md

   (You can customize this if you use a different backend setup.)
 - Cost Control Tips:
   - Services like AWS Glue, Aurora, and NAT Gateway can be costly.
+  E.g. notice that VPC Endpoints in `terraform/vpc.tf` are commented out to destroy them when not used, to save costs.
   - Use Aurora Serverless v2, minimal worker types for Glue, and enable auto-pause where possible.
   - Clean up dev/test environments when idle to avoid unexpected charges.
 - Infrastructure Change Workflow: